12 Fireplace Restoration Ideas That Will Revive Any Home

 The main benefit of a two-sided fireplace is that it helps spread heat to all areas of your home.

-So, if your fireplace is located at one end of the living room, you can consider building a two-sided fireplace away from the wall.
+If your fireplace is at one end of the living room, consider building a two-sided fireplace away from the wall.

-A two-sided fireplace can be a unique centerpiece in your home, a statement decoration feature that your family and guests will love.
+A two-sided fireplace can be a unique centerpiece in your home, a statement feature that your family and guests will love.
+It could also significantly boost the value of your property.

 12. Plaster Fireplace